Peppermint Candy: Analysis

 The events of Young-ho's life that are shown in the movie can be seen as representing some of the major events of Korea's recent history.
 The student demonstrations of the early 1980s leading to the Gwangju massacre are shown, as Young-ho becomes traumatized by the shooting incident.
 The tightening grip on the country by the military government during the 1980s is mirrored by Young-ho losing his innocence and becoming more and more cynical during his stint as a brutal policeman.
 Similarly, Young-ho losing his job during the late 1990s mirrors the Asian financial crisis.

 Young-ho's life represents the struggle between historiography and psychoanalysis.
 Despite his desperate desire to move on from his past, mnemonic traces overpower the psychoanalytical aspects of his life.
 These mnemonic traces include the train, the camera, and the peppermint candy as well as Sun-im and her surrogates throughout the vignettes, which led the psychoanalysis of his life to triumph over historiography.
 The relationship between historiography and psychoanalysis can be seen in historicism and progressivism, where Young-ho chooses to look back on his past instead of looking solely at his future to move forward.
 The major traumatic events that were historically imposed on him were so embedded in his life that he could not simply move on.
 However, finally reflecting back on his past allows him to accept what happened and finally advance into the future.
 Unfortunately, this was moments before he committed suicide when he turned to face the train.
 The train is the symbol that guides the film in reverse chronology, and his cry to return to the past signifies his tragically late recognition of the past's significance for his life.

 Issues of masculinity in South Korean culture arise in the film.
 Young-ho's masculinity is broken during the Gwangju Massacre scene in which the militarized masculinity enforced by the Korean government — a required 26-month duty in the military, an order to kill innocent civilians, and a need to conform to the standards of the other soldiers around him — ultimately force Young-Ho to compensate later in life by interrogating the student protesters who inevitably were the reason he was put in that situation.
 This theme continues with the way he treats women later on in his life, objectifying and mistreating his wife Hong-ja and ultimately losing his one link back to his innocence, Sun-im.
 What results in the beginning of the film, which will be the end of Young-Ho's life, is an ultimate humiliation and a lamentation for a lost innocence where personal history is connected with the history of South Korea.

 Critical reception

 In 2020, the film was ranked number 12 among the classics of modern South Korean cinema by The Guardian's Peter Bradshaw.
+The film was rated 86% on Rotten Tomatoes based on the reviews of seven critics.